Loyalty Programs

 While many programs have been incorporating the experiential into their core offering for many years now, that does not mean that this offering concept has run its course.
 In mid 2007, Nordstrom Inc. rolled out a "tiered" rewards program, giving shoppers a chance to earn perks such as free shipping, specially packaged trips and access to "red carpet" events and store openings, if members spent enough on their Nordstrom card at the store.
 In the past, Nordstrom rewarded only with points toward less-glamorous spending credits.
 This competitive change was done in answer to other high-end programs which have been masters in the experiential realm e.g. Neiman Marcus and Saks Fifth Avenue.
 In fact Nordstrom restructured its program following six months of focus-group study and surveys.
 Its conclusion: Their customers are less interested in discounts and more interested in perks, such as attending Nordstrom grand opening celebrations, being pampered during private shopping parties, concierge services, access to limited issue designer products and free alterations and shipping.

 Neiman's InCircle program has 20 different tiers (with a top tier of five million points) which allows it to customize the experiential and reward offering based on value to the company.
 Saks Fifth Avenue offers four tiers.
 Both retailers tweak their offering every year to keep them fresh.
-Given that experiential opportunities really allow loyalty programs to enhance differentiation - a cautionary note is to check motive before you begin to add these types of experiences to your program.
-Are you differentiating because you can, or because it allows you to meet a customer need?
-Economic Value of a Loyal Customer

 We've all seen first hand, or heard the adage, that the top 20% of customers tend to produce 80% (varying by industry) of the profits.
 Not all customers are equally profitable - this we know.
 But did you know that the bottom 30% can eat up to half the profits generated by the others?
 Understanding the economic value of your customers, not just your loyal customers, can save you tremendous amounts of revenue and effort.